tvdboom/ATOM/docs_sources/user_guide/training.md

     display(HTML("<style>.container { width:100% !important; }</style>"))
     ```

-Other settings can be changed through the `bo_params` parameter, a
+Other settings can be changed through the `ht_params` parameter, a
 dictionary where every key-value combination can be used to further
 customize the BO.